 Lake Trout (Mackinaw)

 Lake trout—also referred to as mackinaw trout, or simply mackinaw—are the chief attraction at Lake Tahoe for many anglers.
+One good reason: Lake trout are the biggest fishing in Lake Tahoe, and it’s not really a close call.

 Native to Canada and the Great Lakes, these fish have been stocked in select lakes across the mountainous West, including a few lakes in the Sierras, but few in which they dominate like they do in Lake Tahoe.